DanielKrs1/Wireworld_Simulation/README.md

-# Wireworld_Simulation
+# Wireworld Simulation

-An awesome Wieworld simulation
+An in-browser simulation of the cellular automaton Wireworld

+# HI